Dalgliesh (TV series)

-Dalgliesh is a British crime drama television series, based on the Adam Dalgliesh novels by P. D. James.
+Dalgliesh is a British crime drama television series created and written by Helen Edmundson, based on the Adam Dalgliesh novels by P. D. James.
 Bertie Carvel stars as the title character, an enigmatic detective–poet.

-The six-part series premiered on Acorn TV on 1 November 2021 in the United States followed by a Channel 5 premiere on 4 November in the United Kingdom.
+The series premiered on Acorn TV on 1 November 2021 in the United States followed by a Channel 5 premiere on 4 November in the United Kingdom.

+A second and a third season premiered in 2023 and 2024 respectively, both adapting 3 novels each.

-Dalgliesh was officially renewed for a second series in March 2022, followed by a third confirmed that July.
+Dalgliesh has been officially renewed for a fourth season scheduled to premiere in 2027.

 Premise

-A published poet and recent widower, Detective Chief Inspector Adam Dalgliesh employs his empathy and insight to plumb the darker depths of the human psyche while investigating complex crimes in mid-1970s England.
+A published poet and recent widower, Detective Chief Inspector, later Commander, in the Metropolitan Police at New Scotland Yard, Adam Dalgliesh employs his empathy and insight to plumb the darker depths of the human psyche while investigating complex crimes in mid-1970s England.